terrykwon/lena_evaluation/README.md

 In order to calculate the morpheme count for Korean text, the `Mecab` library must additionally be installed locally.
 If not, an error will be thrown by the `konlpy` library when a dependent method is called.
 Installation instructions can be found in https://konlpy.org/en/latest/install/.

+## Acknowledgements

+This work was supported by Institute for Information & Communications Technology Planning \ Evaluation(IITP) grant funded by the Korea government(MSIT) (No.2019-0-01367, Infant-Mimic Neurocognitive Developmental Machine Learning from Interaction Experience with Real World (BabyMind)).